jdrco/beacons/README.md

 # Beacons Web Application

-This project consists of two main parts:
+This project consists of three main parts:
 - **Frontend**: Built with React and Next.js
 - **Backend**: FastAPI application with a PostgreSQL database, managed using Docker
+- **Scraper**: A web scraper to collect classroom information

 ---